Lightmaker777/Handbags-DRF_Project/README.md

 # HANDBAGS
 ## DRF project tasks...
 ### Create Django Rest project:
-- With own API.
+- With API.
-- Use class based views
+- Class based views
-- Use at least one relation between models (1 to 1, many to 1, many to many)
+- At least one relation between models (1 to 1, many to 1, many to many)
-- Use external API to consume
+- External API to consume
-- Add permission and authentication to the project
+- Permission and Authentication to the project
-- Add validation to API
+- Validation to API
-- Sanitize it and make it clean
+- Sanitize/Clean
-- Create tests for API
+- Tests for API
-- Create ci/cd pipeline using github actions or anything else
+- CI/CD pipeline using github actions or anything else
-- Add swagger/openapi and redoc documentation to API
+- Swagger/openapi and redoc documentation to API
-- Add Filters and Lookups
+- Filters and Lookups